hpc/charliecloud/doc/dev.rst

 ~~~~

 Image registries expect a configuration blob :code:`config.json` at push time.
-This blob consists of both OCI run-time and image specification information.
+This blob consists of both OCI runtime and image specification information.

 * OCI run-time and image documentation: